 What opportunities and challenges do you see in the next few years for the volunteer program?

 The challenge has been and will continue to be trying to keep our volunteers engaged with the right opportunities.
 With such diverse needs and skill sets, it’s difficult to coordinate the growth of so many driven individuals.

 The opportunity is to tap into our volunteers’ minds.
 We’re making good use of their hearts and hands, but they’re so capable, they can handle a lot more.

 Click here for more about volunteering at Providence Health Care

-We have an exciting casual medical registration position that has recently been posted to help support Chilliwack General Hospital.If you reside in the Chilliwack area or are willing to commute to the Chilliwack area on a regular basis,have a strong clerical, knowledge of medical terminology and …
+We have an exciting casual medical registration position that has recently been posted to help support Delta Regional Hospital.If you reside in the Fraser Valley area or are willing to commute to Delta on a regular basis,have a strong clerical, knowledge of medical terminology and have a client f…

 Featured Job Categories

 - Foundry - BC Integrated Youth Services Initiative (BC-IYSI)

 - Emergency Nurse